What the best rice cooker has

 Know before you go

 you cook rice?
-With the wide price range and selection of rice
+With the

-cookers, you need to determine just how serious a cook you are.
-If you only eat
+serious a rice cook you are.
+If you only eat white rice occasionally, a simple

-However, if you consider yourself an aficionado who eats rice daily, you likely will want to consider rice cookers
+aficionado who eats rice daily, you likely will want to consider rice cookers

 with induction heating or a microprocessor, as well as a variety of rice